gbisaga/devops/aws-devops-asg-advanced.md

 Advanced ASG topics and integrations
+- Can manually mark an instance to unhealthy with `aws autoscaling set-instance-health` - for example from a monitoring Lambda or from a script inside the instance itself.
+Then the ASG will destroy and recreate it.

 Suspended processes
 - KEY IDEA cause autoscaling processes to be suspended and resumed https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html (important in exam)